mnapoli/bref-bootstrap-benchmarks/README.md

-This is a benchmark of possible solutions for running PHP on AWS Lambda.
+This is a benchmark of possible solutions for Bref to run PHP on AWS Lambda.

+The issue in Bref is here: [mnapoli/bref#100](https://github.com/mnapoli/bref/issues/100).

-I will use Symfony in the examples just for illustration but this applies to all frameworks.
+I will use Symfony in the examples just for illustration but this applies to all frameworks. **Jump at the end for the numbers.**

 ## Solutions